Flights to San Francisco

 San Francisco International Airport (SFO) serves as a major North American hub and a gateway to Asia and Europe.
 It serves around 50 million passengers annually, with four terminals connected by the airport’s AirTrain service.

-Delta flies into the C gates at Terminal 1, offering direct service to Atlanta (ATL), Austin (AUS), Boston (BOS), Detroit (DTW), Minneapolis-St. Paul (MSP), New York (JFK) and Salt Lake City (SLC).
+Delta uses the C gates at Terminal 1 and offers direct service to Atlanta (ATL), Austin (AUS), Boston (BOS), Detroit (DTW), Minneapolis-St. Paul (MSP), Los Angeles (LAX), New York (JFK) and Salt Lake City (SLC).

 The airport offers a wide selection of shops and restaurants.
 Be on the lookout for the airport’s most unique offering, the Wag Brigade, which brings trained therapy dogs to roam the terminals and greet weary travelers.
 Now that’s something to wag a tail about.